-You are required to properly cite all your sources (see page 7 of the syllabus for the academic integrity policy).
+You are required to properly cite all your sources (see pages 7 and 8 of the syllabus for my academic integrity policy).
 Do this whenever you find yourself quoting or otherwise using the ideas of another person.
 Please follow APA-style citation guidelines, keeping in mind that you must cite all sources, even if you are only putting their ideas into your own words.